With Imran Khan in jail, Pakistan prepares for elections most voters don't trust - ExBulletin

 In the videos, Khan urges his supporters to go to the polls on Thursday and gives detailed instructions for voters to find their local candidates.

-Even behind bars, the former cricket star is still considered the country's most popular politician.
+Even behind bars, the former cricket star is still considered the country's most popular politician (new window).

 A familiar face back in contention